How much does executive coaching cost per hour?

 Does insurance cover executive coaching?

-Health insurance does not cover executive coaching because it is a professional development service, not a medical or therapeutic service.
-However, many employers cover coaching through leadership development budgets, HR professional development programs, or executive benefits packages.
-Some organizations offer coaching as part of executive onboarding or transition support.
+Health insurance does not cover executive coaching because it is a professional development service, not a medical service.
+However, many employers cover coaching through leadership development budgets, HR programs, or executive benefits packages.